Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

     python data_aug.py

 Below figure shows the performance of doing 10-bins range-translation (move upword), 25-degrees angle-translation (move right word), and angle flip on original RA images.
+You may use this codes to develop your radar data augmentation and even generate new datas.
 <p align="center"> <img src='docs/aug_viz.png' align="center" height="230px"> </p>

 ## License